President Armen Sarkissian's official visit to the Federal Republic of Germany

 Reiner Haseloff and sectoral ministers of the region presented programs of cooperation with Armenia.
 It was stated that currently there are programs of exchange for school children and students.

 President Sarkissian proposed to expand student exchange programs to include also the areas of IT, mathematics, and physics.
 He noted that Armenia is interested in ecological problems.
-President Sarkissian said.
+“Germany has excellent experience in Green science area which can be useful for our country.
+Armenia can also become a good partner in the area of science and research,” President Sarkissian said.

 Together with Reiner Haseloff, President Sarkissian visited also the Otto von Guericke University.